taifAlrubeaan/Darribini-/README.md

 # درّبيني (Darribini) 🚗📱
 **Empowering Driving Instructors and Learners Through Technology**

-درّبيني is a mobile application designed to connect women driving instructors with learners, offering tools to manage lessons, track progress, and streamline communication.
+Darribini is a mobile application designed to connect women driving instructors with learners, offering tools to manage lessons, track progress, and streamline communication.
 This project incorporates modern project management practices to deliver a reliable, user-friendly platform.

 ---